AUC’s electronic filing tool used to manage, search and upload application documents

 Bitcoin mining operations have recently started within Alberta, with the potential for more companies looking here to set up operations.
 It’s certainly an exciting and interesting time for Alberta, but it’s important that organizations understand the regulatory rules and requirements necessary for operating within the province prior to committing investments and resources.

 Like all power plants in Alberta, companies cannot construct or operate without approval from the AUC, unless they fall within an applicable exemption.
-The AUC’s Rule 007: Applications for Power Plants, Substations, Transmission Lines, Industrial System Designations and Hydro Developments, sets out application requirements and exemption criteria for power plants.
+The AUC’s Rule 007: Applications for Power Plants, Substations, Transmission Lines, Industrial System Designations, Hydro Developments and Gas Utility Pipelines, sets out application requirements and exemption criteria for power plants.

 The rule details the information required for each application category such as a participant involvement program, technical information on the proposed facility and potential environmental impacts.
-It ultimately provides an outline and guidance that companies must consider for preparation of an application, an overview of our eFiling System, and the AUC's process for reviewing and deeming an application complete.
-Specific guidance on whether a power plant meets the criteria for exemption from AUC approval is available on the AUC's Bitcoin mining in Alberta information page.
+It ultimately provides an outline and guidance that companies must consider for preparation of an application, an overview of our eFiling System, and the AUC’s process for reviewing and deeming an application complete.
+Specific guidance on whether a power plant meets the criteria for exemption from AUC approval is available on the AUC’s Proposing a power plant application page.